-The First Book To Describe the Theory of Evolution Was NOT Written By Darwin
+The First Book To Describe the Theory of Evolution Was NOT Written By Charles Darwin

 Here is a question for you (you can use Google if you wish, but except for this website, Google will be wrong): What was the first book to describe the theory of evolution, including the doctrine of natural selection?

 The first book to describe the theory of evolution was the Book of Mormon, which was published in 1830, which was 29 years before Darwin's first book.
-There are actually two places in the Book of Mormon where the theory of evolution, or the ramifications of teaching the theory of evolution, are discussed.
+There are actually three places in the Book of Mormon where the theory of evolution, and the ramifications of teaching the theory of evolution, are discussed.
 These three places are what this article is about.

-Most of the people mentioned in the Book of Mormon lived in what we now call: South America and Central America with the exception of those discussed in the Book of Ether, who settled in North America and were completely destroyed (save the prophet Ether who either died or was translated).
+Most of the people mentioned in the Book of Mormon lived in what we now call: South America and Central America with the exception of those discussed in the Book of Ether, who settled in North America.

 First: The Book of Mormon - Alma 30